-American Hackberry is a deciduous, long living tree.
+American Hackberry is a deciduous, long-living tree.
 And it is also known as Sugarberry, Nettletree, and Northern Hackberry.
-American Hackberry is medium sized tree, From 30 to 50 feet high.
-But, in favorable condition it can grow up to 130 feet high, especially seen in the area of the Mississippi valley.
+American Hackberry is a medium-sized tree, From 30 to 50 feet high.
+But, in favorable conditions, it can grow up to 130 feet high, especially seen in the area of the Mississippi valley.
 Small berries of this tree are eaten by many mammals and birds.
 The seeds are dispersed by animals and some are also dispersed by water.
 In the autumn season, the American Hackberry tree produces small berries which turn into orange-red color to dark purple color.
-The roots of Hackberry are fibrous and it is a fast growing tree.
+The roots of Hackberry are fibrous and it is a fast-growing tree.
 In ideal conditions, the maximum age attained by the American Hackberry trees is about 150 to 200 years.
-The cherry- like fruit of Hackberry provides food for many birds.
+The cherry-like fruit of Hackberry provides food for many birds.
 The fruit contains a single seed.
-In the Elm family the American Hackberry tree is also known as sugar berry.
+In the Elm family, the American Hackberry tree is also known as the sugarberry.

 The leaves of Hackberry trees are coarse textured, and are egg-shaped.
 These leaves are arranged on the stem.
 The wood of this tree is soft and light yellow in color, coarse-grained, heavy, but it is not strong wood as compared to others.
 Sometimes it is used as cheap furniture and fencing.
 The Hackberry tree has berries of pea-sized, which are edible and ripening in the early September month.
 These berries have a high calorific value from its carbohydrates, fats and proteins.
 These calories are digestible without preparation and cooking.
 The bark of Hackberry tree is silvery-gray and light brown.
 It is an evergreen or semi-evergreen tree.
 In the spring season the flowers of this tree occur in greenish and drooping clusters.